sectrean/di-kit/README.md

 ==========

 **di-kit** is a dependency injection toolkit for modern Go applications.
-It's designed to be easy-to-use, unobtrusive, flexible, and performant.
+It's designed to be easy-to-use, lightweight, and full-featured.

 ## Usage

-1. Create the `Container` and register *services* using values and constructor functions.
+1. Create the `Container` and register services using values and constructor functions.
-2. Resolve *services* by type from the `Container`.
+2. Resolve services by type from the `Container`.
 3. Close the `Container` when you're done.
+This will also close services.

 ```go
 // 1.
 Create the Container and register services using values and constructor functions.